Raw milk: Epidemiology

 Before pasteurized milk was adopted in the US, public health officials were concerned with cow milk transmission of bovine tuberculosis to humans, with an estimated 10% of all tuberculosis cases in humans being attributed to milk consumption.
 Along with specific diseases, officials continue to be concerned about outbreaks.
-With the use of modern pasteurization and sanitation practices milk accounts for less than 1% of reported outbreaks from food and water consumption.
-By comparison, raw milk was associated with 25% of all disease outbreaks from food/water during the time before World War II in the U.S. From a public health standpoint, pasteurization has decreased the percentage of milk associated food/water borne outbreaks.
+With modern pasteurization and sanitation practices, milk accounts for less than 1% of reported outbreaks caused by food and water consumption.
+By comparison, raw milk was associated with 25% of all disease outbreaks from food/water during the time before World War II in the U.S. From a public health standpoint, pasteurization has decreased the percentage of milk-associated food/waterborne outbreaks.

+Between 2007 and 2016, there were 144 outbreaks connected to raw milk consumption in the United States.
+Because raw milk production skips the pasteurization process, the germs that are normally removed remain in the milk product.
+Exposure to raw milk containing harmful germs threatens infection, resulting from bacteria including Campylobacter, Cryptosporidium, E. coli, Listeria, and Salmonella.
+Additionally, depending on the severity of the infection, there may be further threats to human health.
+Infection has the potential to induce serious illnesses such as Guillain-Barré syndrome and Hemolytic–uremic syndrome (HUS).
+These illnesses can lead to severe health complications, such as kidney failure, strokes, and death.

-Outbreaks have occurred in the past from consuming food products made with raw milk.
+Outbreaks have occurred from consuming food products made with raw milk.
 One of the potential pathogens in raw milk, Listeria monocytogenes, can survive the pasteurization process and contaminate post-pasteurization environments.
 Milk and dairy products made with that milk then become recontaminated.
-Consistent contamination persists by bacteria survival in bio-films within the processing systems.
+Consistent contamination persists due to bacteria's survival in biofilms within the processing systems.

 One food item that has commonly used raw milk in its production in the past is cheese.
 Several different types of cheeses made with raw milk are consumed by a large portion of the United States population, including soft cheeses.
-Since Gouda cheese has a 60-day aging period prior to its consumption, it has previously been hypothesized that no bacteria would persist through that time.
-A review study published in the Journal of Food Protection showed that E. coli 0157:H7 has the ability to persist through the aging period of Gouda cheese.
-The study's evidence included three different outbreaks prior to 2013 associated with this specific strain of E. coli in Gouda.
+Since Gouda cheese has a 60-day aging period before its consumption, it has previously been hypothesized that no bacteria would persist through that time.
+A review study published in the Journal of Food Protection showed that E. coli O157:H7 can persist through the aging period of Gouda cheese.
+The study's evidence included three outbreaks before 2013 associated with this specific strain of E. coli in Gouda.

-Between 2007 and 2016, there were 144 outbreaks connected to raw milk consumption in the United States.
-Because raw milk production skips the pasteurization process, the germs that are normally removed remain in the milk product.
-Exposure to raw milk containing harmful germs poses a threat of infection, resulting from bacteria including Camplyobacter, Cryptosporidium, E. coli, Listeria, and Salmonella.
-Additionally, depending on the severity of infection, there may be further threat to human health.
-Infection has the potential to induce serious illness such as Guillain-Barré syndrome and Hemolytic Uremic Syndrome (HUS).
-Because of the vulnerability of developing and degrading immune systems, children, pregnant women, the elderly, and those who are immunocompromised are at a heightened risk of experiencing infection from raw milk consumption.

-One study used mice to evaluate the difference in nutritional values between raw and pasteurized milk.
-Mice were separated into two groups: a pasteurized milk group and a raw milk group.
-Each group consisted of breeding pairs.
-The conclusion of the study measured no significant difference in weights of pasteurized to raw milk consuming mice.
-Birth weights were measured from each group and showed no significant differences between groups.
-Overall the study showed no measurable significant difference in nutritional value in growth and fertility of mice.